🩺 Affordable Private Healthcare

 Breast Health Monitoring

-Women of all ages are advised to monitor their breast health, as invasive breast cancer is the most common cancer in the UK, with one in eight women developing breast cancer in their lives.
+Women of all ages are encouraged to keep a close eye on their breast health, as invasive breast cancer is the most common cancer in the UK, affecting one in eight women over their lifetime.

 Statistics